 If your application is successful, your name and address will not appear on the voters list.
 You will be sent a certificate of anonymous registration which you can send to credit reference agencies to prove your identity if you want to obtain credit or open a bank account.

 Registration lasts for one year - at the end of this period you must renew your registration to retain your anonymity.

 Complete information of the evidence you need to provide is available on the Electoral Commission website.

 To apply for anonymous registration please complete and return the application form:

 Alternatively you can contact the elections helpline on 01244 977084 for further advice or to request an application form.

 For complete information on voting:

-If you need help registering to vote or getting on the electoral list, or have any questions or concerns about the process, please contact the Democratic Services team using our general enquiries form or the details below:
+If you need help registering to vote or getting on the electoral list, or have any questions or concerns about the process, please contact the Democratic Services team using the details or our general enquiries form:

-- Post: Democratic Services, Cheshire West and Chester Council, 4 Civic Way, Ellesmere Port, CH65 0BE
+- Post: Democratic Services, Cheshire West and Chester Council, The Portal, Wellington Road, Ellesmere Port, CH65 0BA